andreyorst/fzf.kak/README.md

 Other VCS are not supported officially, but might work.

 #### ctags
-It is also possible to add parametees to ctags search executable:
+It is also possible to add parameters to ctags search executable:

 ```kak
 set-option global fzf_tag_command 'readtags -l | cut -f1 | sort -u | ... '